accetto/ubuntu-vnc-xfce-firefox/README.md

 ## Running containers in background (detached)

-Created containers run under the privileged **root** user by default.
-However, it's the container's root, which is not the same as the root of the hosting computer (see above).
+Created containers will run under the non-root user **headless:headless** by default.

 The following container will listen on automatically selected **TCP** ports of the host computer: